-The ferry from Airlie wharf leaves approximately every hour from 7 a.m.
-The trip costs $62 per person (or $124 return).
-From April 2020, the price is expected to drop to $59.
-The ferry from Shute Harbor only provides 3 departures per day.
-The journey time is shorter and it will only take you 35 minutes to reach the island.
-A return ticket costs 137 per person.
+The ferry from Airlie Marina leaves approximately every hour from 7am.
+The cost is $61.90 per person ($123.8 return).
+The ferry from Shute Harbour has only 3 departures per day, but the journey time is shorter taking only 35 minutes to reach the island.
+The return trip costs $123.80 per person.

-To get to Hamilton Island, you have 2 options.
-In fact, there are two airports in the region.
-Proserpine (Whitsundays Airport) inland airport is approximately 35 minutes from Airlie Beach.
+To fly to Hamilton Island, you have 2 options.
+There are two airports in the region.
+Firstly, Proserpine (Whitsundays Airport) inland airport is approximately 35 minutes from Airlie Beach.
 Many shuttles or taxis run between the airport and the city.
 This airport is served by major Australian cities.
-You will easily find direct flights from Brisbane, Sydney, Cairns, Melbourne, etc. Several flights land and depart from the island daily, operated by Qantas, Virgin or Jetstar.
-The airport is small, there are a few cafés and a very nice aquarium in the centre.
+You can easily find direct flights from Brisbane, Sydney, Cairns, Melbourne, etc. Several flights land and depart from the island daily, operated by Qantas, Virgin or Jetstar.
+The airport is small, there are a few cafés and it has a very nice aquarium in the centre.

-Finally, Hamilton Airport (Great Barrier Reef Airport) is located on the island itself.
+Secondly, Hamilton Airport (Great Barrier Reef Airport) is located on the island itself.
 You can, therefore, access it directly without going through Airlie Beach and the boat.
-The airport is well served, with slightly fewer flights than Proserpine but the big cities are scheduled.
-You will easily find direct flights from Sydney, Brisbane or Melbourne (direct or with a stopover).
+Again, the airport is well served but has slightly fewer flights than Proserpine.
+You will easily find flights from Sydney, Brisbane or Melbourne (direct or with a stopover).

-Hamilton is located in the Whitsunday Archipelago.
+Hamilton is located in the Whitsunday archipelago.
 It is located above the Tropic of Capricorn and therefore has a subtropical climate.
-Summers from December to April are hot.
-The temperatures vary around 30 degrees.
-Winters from June to September are milder with 24 degrees on average.

 Once on the island, you can enjoy many activities!
-First, know that you can access the hotels and resorts of the island freely and free of charge (except private resorts).
-You can enjoy the swimming pools, restaurants, bars and games room of the island’s complexes.
-You can also access the Wumurdaylin Spa with services from $80.
+First of all, you can access the hotels and resorts of the island freely and for free (except private resorts).
+You can enjoy the pools, restaurants, bars and games room of the resorts on the island.
+You can also access the Wumurdaylin Spa with services starting at 80$.

-To explore the island’s wildlife and diversity, you can visit Hamilton Island Wildlife.
-This small park is open every day.
-You can have breakfast next to the koalas (7.00-10.00) or discover dingos, reptiles, kangaroos etc. Entrance costs $27 and is valid for the duration of your stay on Hamilton.
+To discover the island’s wildlife and bio diversity, you can visit Hamilton Island Wildlife park which is open daily.
+You can have breakfast next to the koalas (8.00-10.00am) or discover dingoes, reptiles, kangaroos etc. Admission costs $32 and is valid for the duration of your stay on Hamilton Island.

-You can also decide to discover the island through one of its many hiking trails.
-There are many walks to do, depending on your level and the walking time you want.
+You can also discover the island through one of its many hiking trails.
+There are many walks to choose from, depending on your level and the length of walk you want.
 The shortest one is 1.2 km long and will take you 1 hour including return.
 You also have walks of several km (3 to 4 km) which take up to 4 hours including return.
-So bring enough water and snacks.
+So bring enough water and snacks just in case!

 To see the map and the different steps available on the island, click here.